q2ebanking/pytest-factory/README.md

 ## features
-### web application back-end test factory
+### web application back-end testing
 the component under test is currently a tornado Application or RequestHandler but the code is currently being updated to be generic for any network-based request handler.

-a test suite can define either a single RequestHandler in its settings.py or different RequestHandler types at the test class or function level. tests currently run in the asyncio loop to fully simulate tornado environment but can be updated to be generic.
+a test suite can define either a single RequestHandler in its settings.py or different RequestHandler classes at the test class or function level. tests currently run in the asyncio loop to fully simulate tornado environment but can be updated to be generic.

-to minimize modifying the behavior of the component under test, a method is monkeypatched into the RequestHandler in order to execute the handler code.

 ### pytest plugin
 pytest drives the tests and pytest-factory is architected as a pytest plugin.